jeron-diovis/react-app-error-boundary-demo/README.md

-# Demo: disable `react-error-overlay` in create-react-app
+# Demo: react-app-error-boundary

 Demonstrates how [react-app-error-boundary](https://www.npmjs.com/package/react-app-error-boundary) package works.

+Disables `react-error-overlay` in create-react-app *for a particular error boundary* (instead of disabling it once and for all).

 ## How to use